MasoniteFramework/orm-docs/models.md

 The model object receieved in each event method will be the model at that point in time.

 You may then set the observer to a specific model.

-This could be done in a service provider:
+If you are using Masonite, this could be done in a service provider:

 ```python
 from app.models import User